CityofToronto/bdit_data-sources/gis/centreline/readme.md

 * `gis_core.centreline_intersection_point` (pulled from [here](https://insideto-gis.toronto.ca/arcgis/rest/services/cot_geospatial/FeatureServer/19))
     - **Almost** unique on `intersection_id`: **generally the preferred intersection layer**.
-    - contains additional boundary information such as ward, and municpality
+    - contains additional boundary information such as ward, and municipality
     - include trails and ferry routes
 * `gis_core.intersection` (pulled from [here](https://insideto-gis.toronto.ca/arcgis/rest/services/cot_geospatial12/FeatureServer/42))
-    - **Not unique** on `intersection_id`: appears to be 1 row to describe every relationship between edges at a node.
+    - **Not unique** on `intersection_id`: appears to be 1 row to describe every *turning* relationship between edges at a node.
+This does not appear to include thru-travel along a street or reflexive turns (U-turns), and includes all turns regardless of oneways (i.e. includes illegal turns).
     - contains additional elevation information such as elevation level (they are all zero), elevation unit, height restriction, etc
     - does not include cul-de-sacs, overpass/underpass
 * `gis_core.intersection_classification`